Determination of nuclear quadrupole moments for $^{25}$Mg, $^{87}$Sr, and $^{135,137}$Ba via configuration-interaction combined with a coupled-cluster approach: Results and Discussion

 \subsection{Nuclear quadrupole moment}

-Table~\ref{Tab6} shows electric-field gradients $q$ of low-lying states of Mg, Sr, and Ba atoms.
+Table~\ref{Tab6} shows electric-field gradients $q$ (in \textit{a.u.}) of low-lying states of Mg, Sr, and Ba atoms.
+To express the electric-field-gradient values in MHz, multiply them by 234.9648867.
 Like Table~\ref{Tab5}, it lists five methods' calculation results, final recommended values, and uncertainties.
+Like the hfs constant $A$, we adopt the CI+LCCSD result as our final recommended value.
+We compare it with the results from the other three methods and take the maximum difference as the uncertainty.
 For Mg, CI+MBPT method's results differ from the other four by about 3.8\%, larger than for hfs constants $A$; differences among the other four are within 1\%.
 In Sr's $5s5p$ $^3P^o_1$ and $5s5p$ $^3P^o_2$ states, CI+MBPT results differ from the other four by about 10\%, while the other four differ within 2\%, similar to the hfs constant $A$ results in Table~\ref{Tab4}.
 For Sr's $5s4d$ $^1\!D_2$ state, the electric-field gradient's electron-correlation trend differs from the hfs constant $A$.
 CI+MBPT results differ from the other four by about 4\%, but for hfs constant $A$, CI+MBPT result is four times smaller.
 In Ba's $6s5d$ $^3\!D_1$, $6s5d$ $^3\!D_2$, and $6s5d$ $^3\!D_3$ states, the five methods' results differ within 3\%, and CI+MBPT result differs from the final recommended value within 2\%.
 For Ba's $6s5d$ $^1\!D_2$ and $6s6p$ $^1\!P^o_1$ singlet states, CI+MBPT results differ from the final recommended values by 8.5\% and 25\% respectively, showing importance of correlation effects beyond MBPT(2).
 The other four methods' results differ within 3\%.
 Comparing Table~\ref{Tab4} and Table~\ref{Tab6}, there are differences in electron correlation trends between magnetic-dipole and electric-quadrupole hyperfine interactions.